-Two opportunities for process improvement identified in the internal audit have been addressed and implemented by Saab's modern slavery working group.
+Three opportunities for process improvement were identified and are being addressed by Saab's modern slavery working group.

-6. Reporting Criteria Six

-Process of consultation with entities owned or controlled
+6. Reporting Criteria Six Process of consultation with entities owned or controlled

 Saab Technologies is the reporting entity for this Statement and provides this Statement on its own behalf and on behalf of all of its wholly-owned Australian subsidiaries, being those set out in Section 2 of this Statement (together, the Controlled Entities)).